radgrad/docusaurus2/docs/developers/howto/remote-pair-program.md

   * [CodeTogether](https://www.codetogether.com/).
 Provides a plugin for IntelliJ IDEA that synchronizes editor buffers.
 Note all plans are free during COVID.
   * [FlooBits](https://floobits.com/).
 Provides a plugin for IntelliJ IDEA, but also supports terminal sharing.
 Their free plan allows "five public workspaces" which seems OK for us.

-Once we gain experience with these technologies and procedures, we will hopefully produce an [Engineering Standard](engineering-standards.md) that encapsulates our best practices.
+Once we gain experience with these technologies and procedures, we will hopefully revise this document our best practices.